-Katharina, Marina, Oleg, and nine eager Ekolibrians met to exchange ideas, share presentations and simply to get to know each other better over the tasty home-made vegetarian dishes that Ekolibria’s members prepared for the kick-off.
+Wake-Up Call’s representatives and nine eager Ekolibrians met to exchange ideas, share presentations and simply to get to know each other better over the tasty home-made vegetarian dishes that Ekolibria’s members prepared for the kick-off.
 In the afternoon Wake-Up Call facilitated ‘Redesign the World’ workshop, helping Ekolibria to develop plans and ideas for the spring semester.

 All of us at Wake-Up Call are very exited to have made this wonderful connection with like-minded people.
 You’ll hear more about our practical cooperation with Ekolibria soon enough!

 Wake-Up Call is waking-up from its winter sleep and gearing up for a great new year ahead!

 This weekend we held a kick-off event at the Young Innovation Hub in Stockholm to make plans and strategies for a new chapter in Wake-Up Call’s life.